Estimation of a Structural Break Point in Linear Regression Models: Introduction

 \section{Introduction}

-Parameter instability in models is widely addressed in many economic fields.
-In macroeconomics and finance it is a common empirical problem, such as decrease in output growth volatility in the 1980s known as ``the Great Moderation", oil price shocks, labor productivity change, inflation uncertainty and stock return prediction models.
-It is often reasonable to assume that a change occurs over a long period of time or some historical event affects the dynamics of a structural model.
-Hence, interpretation of structural model dynamics or prediction models would rely heavily on estimation and testing of parameter instability.
-In econometrics literature these changes in the underlying data generating process (DGP) of time-series are referred to as structural breaks.
-The timing of the break as a fraction of the sample size is called the break point.
+Researchers in many economic fields extensively address parameter instability in models, which is a common empirical problem in macroeconomics and finance, such as the decrease in output growth volatility in the 1980s, known as ``the Great Moderation," oil-price shocks, labor productivity changes, inflation uncertainty, and stock-return prediction models.
+It is often reasonable to assume that a change occurs over a long period of time or that some historical event affects the dynamics of a structural model.
+Hence, the interpretation of structural model dynamics or prediction models relies heavily on the estimation and testing of parameter instability.
+In econometrics literature, these changes in the underlying data generating process (DGP) of time-series are referenced as a structural break.
+The timing of the break, as a fraction of the sample size, is called the break point.

-Estimation methods in the structural break literature have been used to analyze threshold effects and tipping points.
-Studies of policy change, income inequality dynamics and social interaction models have used estimation methods from the structural break literature. \hyperref[Card2008]{Card, Mas and Rothstein (2008)} estimate a tipping point of segregation arising in neighborhoods with white preferences.
-The tipping point indicates the minority racial share of a neighborhood in which all whites in the neighborhood would leave if the share exceeds the tipping point. \hyperref[Gonzalez2012]{Gonz\'{a}lez-Val and Marc\'{e}n (2012)} explore the effect of child custody law reforms and Child Support Enforcement on U.S. divorce rates using the method of \hyperref[Bai1998a]{Bai and Perron (1998, }\hyperref[Bai2003]{2003)}.
-Adapting structural break tests allows testing without imposing any a priori timing which confirms the effect of policy changes and also provides estimated break dates that can be matched with actual reform dates.
+Researchers have used estimation methods in the structural break literature to analyze threshold effects and tipping points.
+Studies on policy change, income inequality dynamics, and social interaction models have used structural break estimation methods. \citet{Card2008} estimate a tipping point of segregation arising in neighborhoods with white preferences. \citet*{Gonzalez2012} explore the effect of child custody law reforms and Child Support Enforcement on U.S. divorce rates using the method developed by \citeauthor*{Bai1998a} (\citeyear{Bai1998a}, \citeyear{Bai2003}).